trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. note:: unlike Linux interface driver names, FreeBSD/PC-BSD® interface driver names indicate the type of chipset.
 Each driver name has an associated man page where you can learn which devices use that chipset and if there are any configuration options or limitations for the driver.
 When reading the man page, do not include the interface number.
-In the above example, you could read :command:`man em` and :command:`man run`.
+For the above example, you could read :command:`man em` and :command:`man run`.

 The :file:`/etc/wpa_supplicant.conf` file is used by wireless interfaces and contains the information needed to connect to a WPA network.
 If this file does